-Oracle Marketing Cloud provides a rich combination of report types.
+Oracle CX Marketing provides a rich combination of report types.
 Once we understand what Oracle Marketing Cloud user would like to see, we can then work out which of the many reports will deliver the right data.

-You can also think through end-to-end or closed loop reporting where Oracle Marketing Cloud and your CRM come together to help determine overall campaign performance with that one key measure – did the prospect become a customer?
+You can also think through end-to-end or closed loop reporting where Oracle CX Marketing and your CRM come together to help determine overall campaign performance with that one key measure – did the prospect become a customer?

 Who will be Nurtured?